chain4travel/camino-messenger-bot/examples/rpc/partner-plugin/docs/accommodation.md

 # Accommodation Product List V1 & V2

 Used to retrieve a list of all accommodation products of a supplier.
-Modified after is optional, if not provided, all products will be returned.
-If provided, only products modified after the provided timestamp will be returned.
+Modified after is optional, if not provided, all products will be returned. <!-- TODO: If provided, only products modified after the provided timestamp will be returned. -->

 ### Request message example